Sam-Guliker/browser-technologies/opdracht1/README.md

 ![without color blindness](images/normal.png)![first](images/2.png)![second](images/3.png)![third](images/4.png)![fourth](images/5.png)![fifth](images/5)![six](images/6.png)

 ## Broadband
-Compression of the css and javascript will be usefull.
+Compression of the css and javascript will be useful.
 But we can't compress the images since this is from another party.

 ## Cookies